 As a former EMT, I know how to administer naloxone (Narcan) in an overdose, and I’ve seen first-hand the devastation of addiction.

-As your Assemblyman, I worked tirelessly to prevent and treat addiction.
+On the state level, as your former Assemblyman, I worked tirelessly to prevent and treat addiction.

-- Continued the Shed The Meds program to help safely dispose of over 3,000 pounds of expired or unused medications.
+- Continued the Shed The Meds program to help safely dispose of over 3,500 pounds of expired or unused medications over six years

 - Safely expanded access to Medication-Assisted Treatment (MAT) (Chap.
 432, 2021)

 - Supported legislation to increase the number of days for in-patient and out-patient substance use treatment services (A.902, 2021)